Platform Installation with Helm Charts

 kubectl --namespace <your namespace> logs -f <name of the pod> -c <name of the container>Frequently Asked Questions

 A: The Artifactory UI is the recommended method.
 Once the primary cluster is running, open the Artifactory UI and insert all licenses at once, separated by newlines.
-The REST API and Kubernetes Secret methods are also supported but must not be mixed with the UI method on the same cluster.
+The REST API and Kubernetes Secret methods also work but must not be mixed with the UI method on the same cluster.

 A: No. Use only one method per cluster.
 Switching between the Artifactory UI, REST API, and Kubernetes Secret while the cluster is running may disable the Artifactory HA cluster.